Medically reviewed by Dr. Barakath Badusha Bin Abdul Kareem, Consultant Cardiologist

 Common Risk Factors of Hypertension in Middle Age

-If your parents or siblings struggle with high blood pressure, chances are you may too.
-Genetics play a significant role, but it’s not destiny—you can reduce the risk with the right lifestyle choices.
+- Genetic Influence and Family History: If your parents or siblings struggle with high blood pressure, chances are you may too.
+Genetics play a significant role, but it’s not destiny, you can reduce the risk with the right lifestyle choices.

 Early Symptoms You Shouldn’t Ignore

 While hypertension is often symptomless, certain warning signs may occasionally show up.
-Frequent headaches, unexplained dizziness, blurred vision, or chest discomfort could be signals that your blood pressure is creeping up.
-Don’t brush these off—treat them as a red flag to get checked.
+Don’t brush these off, treat them as a red flag to get checked:

 How Hypertension Affects Your Body Over Time